ESS: Learning Event-based Semantic Segmentation from Still Images: Approach

-where $\lambda _{1}$, $\lambda _{2}$, $\lambda _{3}$ and $\lambda _{4}$ are the hyper-parameters.
+\todo{where $\lambda _{1}$, $\lambda _{2}$, $\lambda _{3}$, and $\lambda _{4}$ are the hyper-parameters.}

-\textbf{Optimization} We perform the optimization in two stages, shown in Fig. \ref{fig:method_overview}, and alternate between them during training.
-During the first stage (left), we use an image and label pair to compute the task loss, which we use to compute the network gradients of $E_\text{img}$ and $T$.
-We reduce the learning rate on $E_\text{img}$, so that we can focus on training the task decoder, and we found empirically, that this improved results.
-During the second stage, we train on unlabeled events.
-Here, we freeze the E2VID encoder/decoder pair and the task network at the second prediction stage (Fig. \ref{fig:method_overview}, top right).
-After computing the consistency losses we accumulate the gradients for the image encoder $E_\text{img}$ and the task decoder $T$ in the first branch, before performing gradient descent.
+\textbf{Optimization} \todo{We perform a two-stage network gradient accumulation for each optimization step, shown in Fig. \ref{fig:method_overview}.
+During the first stage (left), we use an image and label pair to compute the task loss, which we only use to update the network gradients of the task decoder $T$.
+During the second stage (right), we train on unlabeled events.
+Here, we freeze the E2VID encoder/decoder pair and the task network in the second branch (Fig. \ref{fig:method_overview}, top right).
+After computing the consistency losses, we accumulate the gradients for the image encoder $E_\text{img}$ and the task decoder $T$ in the first branch.
+We perform one parameter update step on the network after accumulating these gradients.}

 \newcolumntype{C}[1]{>{ }m{#1}}